1.) 90265 / -32.9% / Malibu

 7.)
 90037 / 16.1% / Los Angeles

 9.)
 90035 / 14.6% / West Los Angeles

 The lack of inventory continues to plague our local market.
 Sellers are receiving between 10 to 20 offers with some buyers being very aggressive with their offering price and removing, ahead of time, many of the contingencies that are in place to protect them during the escrow process.

 Even if mortgage interest rates were to rise between .5% to 1%, this would only reduce the number of qualified buyers who are seeking to own a home, but the lack of inventory would still help keep the market hot for sellers.

 Page 1 of 3

-The following graph will display to you as to where we are as a market in Los Angeles County.
+The following graph will display to you where we are as a market in Orange County.
 The data displayed in the graph has been adjusted for inflation.
 The reason being, investors are looking at the market to determine which strategy to use and when to exit the market.
-The good news is that LA County is still in the wealth-building phase for those seeking to gain more equity from their property before selling.
+As you can see, Orange County is out of the wealth-building phase (those seeking to gain automatic equity/appreciation due to the phase/cycle of the market).